 4. Art at Dubai Creek: The Jameel Arts Centre

 The Dubai Creek is closely linked to the history of the city.
 The historic districts of Bur Dubai and Deira in particular bear witness to the city’s traditions.
-Here are a number of museums that trace the history and culture of Dubai.
+Here are many museums that trace the history and culture of Dubai.
 Another museum has recently opened right on the estuary, but further south on the artificially created island of the Jaddaf Waterfront.
-The Jameel Arts Center is a refreshing new exhibition space that presents modern and contemporary art in an exciting way.
+The Jameel Arts Center is a refreshing new exhibition space that excitingly presents modern and contemporary art.

 As an independent institution, it particularly supports artists from the Arab world and gives them enough space for installations, collages, video art, events, and a library for research.
 The site is extensive, with garden courtyards between colonnades and space for a sculpture park on the banks of the creek.
 Perfect for getting new inspiration.
 Best of all: Admission is free.